Hindu Mahasabha leader arrested, 40 detained in Mathura over temple-mosque row | Law-Order

 - India

-An Akhil Bharat Hindu Mahasabha leader was arrested on Tuesday while allegedly going to recite Hanuman Chalisa at the Shahi Masjid Idgah in the Shri Krishna Janmabhoomi complex while 40 activists of Hindutva organisations were taken into custody as a preventive measure, officials said.
+An Akhil Bharat Hindu Mahasabha leader was arrested on Tuesday while allegedly going to recite Hanuman Chalisa at the Shahi Masjid Idgah adjacent to the Shri Krishna Janmabhoomi temple and 40 Hindutva activists taken into preventive custody, officials said.

 They said seven-eight other leaders of the organisation were also detained in their houses under different police stations of the city.